 The students at HeadStart are all unique and have very different ways of learning and engaging in school life.
 At times this can lead to challenges for students and their families.
-The Student Support team, led by Michael Atkins, are on hand to provide academic, emotional and social support to all members of the school community; ensuring that students receive the appropriate level of guidance and care required to achieve their full academic potential and become confident, resilient young people.
+The Student Support team are on hand to provide academic, emotional and social support to all members of the school community; ensuring that students receive the appropriate level of guidance and care required to achieve their full academic potential and become confident, resilient young people.

 Additional Educational Needs (AEN)

 HeadStart International School classifies students as having Additional Educational Needs (AEN) if they have significantly greater difficulty in learning than the majority of children of the same age.
 They may have a Specific Learning Difficulty (SpLD) or Disability that acts as a barrier to their learning or hinders them from making use of educational facilities of a kind generally provided for children of the same age.
 Students with AEN may present difficulties in some or all of the following areas:

 - Physical disabilities or impairments